 1. the right to be informed of the personal data we store about you (via this Privacy Notice);

-3. the the right to have any inaccurate information we have about you corrected;
+3. the right to have any inaccurate information we have about you corrected;

-4. the the right to have your data deleted;
+4. the right to have your data deleted;

-5. the the right to limit the processing of your data;
+5. the right to limit the processing of your data;

-6. the the right to object to the use of your data;
+6. the right to object to the use of your data;

 Please note, however, that the rights of deletion, limitation of processing and objection are not absolute.
 For example, CartONG may be required to retain certain personal information for legal obligations.
 Likewise, any limitation in processing could affect the services provided by CartONG (receipt of information, access to events, etc.).
 We also would like to inform you that you can define directives concerning the fate of your data after your death, in accordance with the French Loi Informatique et Libertés.